googlefonts/variable-components-spec/variable-components-spec.md

     component's designspace location and glyph ID as inputs instead.
     - Transform the outline according to the transformation
 - Else:
-  - Proceed as usual, but apply the entire algorithm recursively, alling for nested Variable Components
+  - Proceed as usual, but apply the entire algorithm recursively, allowing for nested Variable Components

 # Format details